 $HOME/.local/bin.
 If this directory is in

 PATH, this command will give you basic usage instructions:

-If you installed the Flatpak version on Linux, type this first:
+If you installed the Flatpak version to the system scope on Linux, type this first:

 alias va-pkg="flatpak run --command=va-pkg com.visionappster.Builder"

 --help after a sub-command name will show you help on that

 Generally, the process of creating a component package has three phases:

 Create a directory structure with all the files that will go into the package.

 Zip the directory.

 If your intent is to publicly sell the plugin through VisionAppster Store, things become a bit more challenging.
 To prevent fragmentation of the platform, we require that all publicly distributed native extensions have been compiled for all the supported target platforms.
 Privately sold extensions don’t have this requirement.
 Furthermore, code that runs on VisionAppster Cloud as an API only needs to support Linux x86_64.